Jonathan Agnew

-Jonathan Philip Agnew, MBE, DL (born 4 April 1960) is an English cricket broadcaster and a former professional cricketer.
+Jonathan Philip Agnew, MBE, DL (born 4 April 1960) is an English cricket broadcaster and a former cricketer.
 He was born in Macclesfield, Cheshire, and educated at Uppingham School.
-He is nicknamed "Aggers", and, less commonly, "Spiro" – the latter, according to Debrett's Cricketers' Who's Who, after former US Vice-President Spiro Agnew.
+He is nicknamed "Aggers" and, less commonly, "Spiro" – the latter, according to Debrett's Cricketers' Who's Who, after former US Vice-President Spiro Agnew.

-Agnew had a successful first-class career as a fast bowler for Leicestershire from 1979 to 1990, returning briefly in 1992.
+Agnew had a first-class career as a fast bowler for Leicestershire from 1979 to 1990, returning briefly in 1992.
 In first-class cricket he took 666 wickets at an average of 29.25.
 Agnew won three Test caps for England, as well as playing three One Day Internationals in the mid-1980s, although his entire international career lasted just under a year.
-In county cricket, Agnew's most successful seasons came toward the end of his career, after his last international match, when he had learned to swing the ball.
+In county cricket, Agnew's most successful seasons came toward the end of his career when he had learned to swing the ball.
 He was second- and third-leading wicket-taker in 1987 and 1988 respectively, including the achievement of 100 wickets in a season in 1987.
 He was named as one of the five Cricketers of the Year by Wisden Cricketers' Almanack in 1988.

 While still a player, Agnew began a career in cricket journalism and commentary.
 Since his retirement as a player, he has become a leading voice of cricket on radio, as the BBC Radio cricket correspondent and as a commentator on Test Match Special.
 He has also contributed as a member of Australian broadcaster Australian Broadcasting Corporation's Grandstand team.

-Agnew's on-air "leg over" comment on Test Match Special, made to fellow commentator Brian Johnston in 1991, provoked giggling fits during a live broadcast and reaction from across the UK.
-The incident has been voted "the greatest sporting commentary ever" in a BBC poll; Michael Henderson, one of Agnew's peers and rivals, has described him as "a master broadcaster ... the pick of the sports correspondents at the BBC."
+Agnew's on-air "leg over" comment on Test Match Special, made to fellow commentator Brian Johnston in 1991, provoked giggling fits during a live broadcast and widespread reaction.
+The incident has been voted "the greatest sporting commentary ever" in a BBC poll.

+Agnew has been called "a master broadcaster ... the pick of the sports correspondents at the BBC."